DefenderOfBasic/notebook/source/content/ORI/Start at the end.md

-You learn MUCH faster if you start with the end goal
+You learn MUCH faster if you start with the end goal.
+Like, kids should be shown open questions in the frontier of science when they first start out.
+Otherwise you can't tell what the point is of learning all this stuff (and some of it is genuinely useless).

+I learned WAY faster because I was trying to do something (make video games), I picked up all the maths I needed because it empowered me to create.
+I hated history until I started trying to predict the news, then I learned VERY quickly because any piece that improved my prediction was a success.
+I had my own "open questions" that guided my learning.